MasteryEducation/SecuritiesExamsMastery.ca/content/csc/19/4/index.md

 - [x] Wider bid-ask spreads and potential price volatility
 - [ ] Increased regulatory fees by CIRO

-> **Explanation:** Thinly traded ETFs typically exhibit wider bid-ask spreads, and even small trades can result in significant price swings.
+> **Explanation:**( Thinly traded ETFs typically exhibit wider bid-ask spreads, and even small trades can result in significant price swings.)

----

 ### Which risk do inverse or leveraged ETFs often face due to their reliance on derivatives?